clin1234/clin1234.github.io/blog/index.md

 To sum up in one word: *Wonderous*.
 Not only did I relish in collaborating with a graduate student who have published numerous papers on the field of computer-enhanced vision, but also indulged in engaging with both the academic and social summer-time atmosphere found within the university, including gazing at the Central Library, shown below:

-## Would you have pursued this internship without external funding?
+## Would I have pursued this internship without external funding?

 Without the funding, I would have not pursued it, or any other internship not within driving distance from Central Florida.
 One major disincentive that the Gateway Fellows program